emmanueletukudo/osm-app/README.md

 Run the `npm test` to start the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-Each of the files with their corresponding test cases are named with the `.test.js` extension except the mocked location `API` response that is under the `/api/__mock__` folder.
+Each of the files with their corresponding test cases is named with the `.test.js` extension except the mocked location `API` response that is under the `/api/__mock__` folder.

 ### Building the application